mmalenta/docker_tutorial/README.md

 session on this workshop.

-**Installation drop-in session:** Even though Docker is now officialy supported on the most popular Operating Systems, as with any software there can be some problems with the installation and the initial configuration.
+**Installation drop-in session:** Even though Docker is now officially supported on the most popular Operating Systems, as with any software there can be some problems with the installation and the initial configuration.
 To make sure that there are no problems on the day of the workshop, we will be organising an